140.01 Regional Anatomy Dissection (1.5 - 4 units) Winter, Spring

 Instructor(s): M. Norris Prerequisite(s): Learners will need to have completed Anatomy 170.10 or complete the training required by the instructor of record prior to beginning this elective.

-Restrictions: N/A Activities: Direct - Independent Study, Online - Web-based course work, Student - Independent Study
+Restrictions: N/A Activities: Direct - Independent Study, Student - Independent Study, Asynchronous - Independent Study

 This elective will apply the skills and knowledge acquired in the Anatomy 170.10 3D Printing for Health Science Students elective.
 Students will be matched with a UCSF faculty or researcher and will produce a 3D printed project used for patient education, simulation, or research.
 Students will develop a project plan with the faculty, generate a 3D model from DICOM data, clean the file in 3D design software, 3D print the model, post-process, and assemble.